GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 the extent formula and the matching index decomposition from this one declaration, which is what keeps them consistent. `emit(...)` is an optional tail marker for the per-lane form whose parentheses double as the tuple's, so multi-write lanes pay no extra nesting.
-A literal `yield` would have been nicer but is not available: stable rustc records the feature gate while parsing the item, before attribute macros run.

 The rule behind all the lazy forms: kernels control whether, when, and at which index their inputs are evaluated, but never how the records